lunasec-io/lunasec/docs/pages/how-it-works/secure-components.md

 But, while it's painful an attacker, it's easy for you to implement.
 You just swap out React elements like an `<input>` with the LunaSec equivalent `<SecureInput>`.

-Behind the scenes, those components load cross-origin `iFrames` from a server on a separate domain (typically a subdomain of your main website domain).
-The iFrames communicate with your application over a `postmessage` based communication system, implemented behind the scenes.
+Behind the scenes, those components load cross-origin `iFrames` from a server on a separate domain, typically a subdomain of your website.
+The iFrames communicate
+with your application over a `postmessage` based communication system, implemented behind the scenes.
 They copy and imitate the CSS styling of your page and attempt to mimic other browser behaviors like focus/blur, in addition creating and retrieving Lunasec Tokens.